tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 NOTE: network module in RPI supports 2.4 GHz only
       (at least `iwlist scan` doesn't show 5 GHz networks).

+NOTE: pay attention to using double quotes around PSK (pre-shared key) in
+      configuration files - only plain passphrase must be quoted, PSK is typed directly without quotes.

 - generate wpa psk for your Wi-Fi network

   ```sh